mohit-kothari-git/mohit-kothari.github.io/content/featured/Shopping Site/index.md

   - CSS
 ---

-A minimal shopping site with landing page, built curated to small scale business to cater a online presence.
+A Web App built curated to small scale business to cater a online presence and provide details of the services and products they offer along with a order management.